Magical Auth Architecture

 |---|---|

-| User Experience | Opens privileged carrier app, then returns to your app |
+| User Experience | The SDK opens the carrier App Clip; the carrier authenticates the SIM and the result returns to your app |

 Technical Details: